destrim/PwJS/README.md

 # PwJS
-Solved exercises for PwJS labs.
+Solved exercises for Programming in Script Languages laboratories.

 ## Exercises